Shweta-Sridharan/Word-Games/README.md

 # Word-Games
-A set of 3 word games Deployed using pygame including the concepts of graphics and file handling.
+A set of 3 word games deployed using pygame including the concepts of graphics and file handling.